s17660015-cell/Fed-BERT-Sentiment-Analytics/README.md

-# Fed-BERT: Quantifying Central Bank Sentiment via NLP
+# Fed-BERT: Quantifying Central Bank Sentiment through NLP

 ### Project Overview
 Macro trading strategies rely on understanding the tone of Federal Reserve policy.
 This project implements an **NLP** pipeline using the **BERT Transformer architecture** (`FinBERT`) to quantify the sentiment of FOMC statements from 2022 to 2024.